-Mr. House (or Robert House) is the CEO of RobCo Industries before the war who were specialists in computer and robotics.
-He also hides within a microbial free chamber where he controls the systems of the Lucky 38 and utilises them for his benefit and those around him.
+Mr. House (or Robert House) was the CEO of RobCo Industries before the war with this company being specialists in computer technology and robotics.
+He also hides within a microbial free chamber where he controls the systems of the Lucky 38 while utilising them for his benefit and those around him.
 Most notably was his success in predicting the war and being able to save the Hoover Dam and New Vegas from most of the attacks while establishing systems that would keep him alive over a long period of time.
-Seeking the Platinum Chip to enhance the capabilities of these systems this is his top priority and will allow him and his army to reach the full potential to protect his interests for control of the Mojave and the New Vegas Strip.
+Seeking the Platinum Chip to enhance the capabilities of these systems this is his top priority and will allow him and his army to reach full potential in order to protect his interests for control of the Mojave and the New Vegas Strip.
 Mr. House is well known and even if you don’t side with him you’ll hear countless stories about him during your travels.
 He has a rocky relationship with the NCR that is a partnership of convenience and need rather than sharing similar ideals.

 By helping Mr. House and completing the All or Nothing quest players side with Robert House and put him in charge instead of the other faction options.
 The goal of Mr. House is to return to the world to the glory it experienced before the war with a flair for innovation in technology to drive business.
 This vision includes a civilisation free of corruption through an autocratic philosophy where he has absolute power over everyone and everything.
 At the same time he embodies an element of autonomy with his control being focused towards ensuring the surviving Mojave inhabitants have a future of technology advancement rather than entirely selfish needs.

 Potential notable impacts of selecting the Mr. House ending are included below, the majority of these depend on your actions in other key quests: